-Designed to help staff, volunteers and office-holders understand conflicts of interest: where they might occur, how they can be avoided and how to manage them when they are identified.
+Helps staff, volunteers and board members understand conflicts of interest: where they might happen, how they can be avoided and how to manage them when identified.

-Sets out our commitment to the confidentiality of personal-identifiable and confidential business information.
-States our responsibilities regarding disclosure of such information.
+Sets out our commitment to the confidentiality of personal and business information.
+States our responsibilities regarding their disclosure.